JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 ```
 The [driver for the 2.4 GHz antenna](https://github.com/art567/mt7601usta0) should be included in the kernel.
 Then you can set them to monitor and set the channels.
-Just for clarity, I am taking these channels as given (I forced them, for this test).
+Just for clarity, I am taking these channels (11 and 157) as given (I forced them, for this test).
 ```
 sudo ip link set wlan1 down
 sudo ip link set wlan2 down